danilopedraza/komodo/book/src/programming_with_symstatic/builtin_types.md

   With this syntax, the last expression (i.e `x*x`) is returned as the result.
 Of course, this is an expression and you can save it to a value, or execute it in place like this: `(x -> x * 2)(1)`.

   **Note**: You may have noticed that we used parenthesis to denote a series of steps.
 This is the only case where something that could be a tuple will be interpreted in another way.

+- Dictionaries: A collection of key-value pairs.
+There are no restrictions on the keys or the values.
+You can use anything at the same time!
+You can write them like this: `{"a": 5, []: 'b'}`.